Formula Auditing in Excel: two ways in which you can use it for checking formulas in your worksheets

 - Trace Precedents

-Watch windows basically enable you to keep an eye on the value of a cell elsewhere in a spreadsheet when you change a cell in an entirely different place on the workbook.
+Firstly we will look at watch windows.
+Watch windows enable you to keep an eye on the value of a cell in a spreadsheet when you change a cell in an entirely different place on the workbook.
 This can be especially useful if you have very large workbooks with lots of rows of data in it.

 Both of these are covered in our Excel training courses which we run in Worcestershire, Herefordshire, across the Midlands and throughout the UK.

-The video below shows you how to use these two options in the Formula Auditing part in Excel and how they can be beneficial for you in your day to day work.
+The video below shows you how to use these two options in the Formula Auditing part in Excel.
+It also shows how they can be beneficial for you in your day to day work.

-Take a look below at the video to find out more and then try it out on your own computer!
+Watch the video below to find out more and then try it out on your own computer!